Convert AMR to AIFC

 The AIFC file extension stands for Compressed Audio Interchange File Format, which is a variant of the AIFF (Audio Interchange File Format) used for storing audio data.
 Developed by Apple in the late 1980s, AIFC files incorporate compression to reduce file size while maintaining audio quality, making them suitable for professional audio applications.
 They support various compression codecs, such as ADPCM and MPEG-4, and are commonly used in digital audio workstations and multimedia software.
 AIFC files ensure high fidelity and compatibility across different platforms, enhancing audio storage and distribution efficiency.

-You will be redirected to the download page to see the conversion status and download your AIFC file.
+You will be redirected to the download page to obtain the AIFC audio.

 Trim & cut AMR and convert it to AIFC.